pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         :type: int

         The prime modulus that's used in generating the DSA keypair and used in the DSA signing and verification processes.
-Alias for modulus.
+Alias for :attr:`modulus`.

     .. attribute:: q